zapkub/mrPanJChallenge/README.md

 # mrPanJChallenge

-another web application challenge for job apply. you can directly open it on this url http://zapkub.github.io/#/
+I decide to create another repo for easier to manage another web application challenge for job apply. you can directly open it on this url http://zapkub.github.io/#/

 # Bonus point